 5. Begin the licensure process

 You must become licensed to legally practice medicine in the US.
 Students typically fulfill this requirement by taking the three-part United States Medical Licensing Examination (USMLE) series.
-Plan to start studying for these tests early because you’ll want to take the USMLE Step 1 near the end of your second year.
+Plan to start early because you’ll want to take the USMLE Step 1 near the end of your second year.
 You’ll complete Step 2 during your fourth year then finish with Step 3 during residency.

 As medical school draws to a close, you’ll want to apply for a pediatric residency position.
-Residency typically lasts three years, but your training may take longer if you choose to further specialize in an area like pediatric cardiology or pediatric emergency medicine.
+Pediatric residency typically lasts three years, but your training may take longer if you choose to further specialize in an area like pediatric cardiology or pediatric emergency medicine.

+For Pediatric residents, it’s common to start around 5:30 in the morning.
 St. George’s University (SGU) graduate Dr. Karolina Petro is chief pediatric resident at Goryeb Children’s Hospital in New Jersey, and she outlines a typical day.
-According to Dr. Petro, it’s common to start around 5:30 in the morning, which usually entails receiving reports from the night team and going over specific cases.
+According to Dr. Petro, a typical day usually entails receiving reports from the night team and going over specific cases.
 The rest of the day is spent making rounds, speaking with patients and families, performing procedures, attending lectures, and learning from senior doctors.

 After completing a three-year residency program, pediatricians are eligible to pursue board certification.
 While this credential isn’t necessarily required, it demonstrates that a physician has gone above and beyond state licensing requirements.
 To achieve this designation, pediatricians must pass the rigorous exams administered by the American Board of Pediatrics.
 To remain certified, pediatricians must complete continuing education requirements throughout their careers.